Rigorous asymptotics of a KdV soliton gas: Conclusions

 \section{Conclusions}

 In this paper we have considered the Riemann--Hilbert problem of \cite{ZakZakDya} in the case of one non-trivial reflection coefficient.
 We have shown how this Riemann--Hilbert problem describes a soliton gas as the limit of a finite $N$-soliton configuration as $N$ tends to $+\infty$.
 Then we established rigorous asymptotics of the KdV potential in several different regimes.
-First, for the initial configuration, we studied the challenging behaviour as $x \searrow - \infty$, and obtained a universal asymptotic description in terms of the periodic travelling wave solution of KdV.
+First, for the initial configuration, we studied the challenging behaviour as $x \to - \infty$, and obtained a universal asymptotic description in terms of the periodic travelling wave solution of KdV.
 Then, we provided a complete analysis of the long-time behavior of the solution of the KdV equation determined by the Riemann--Hilbert problem of \cite{ZakZakDya}.
-For large $t$, there are three fundamental spatial domains, in which the solution $u(x,t)$ displays different asymptotic behaviour, either exponentially small, or in terms of the periodic travelling wave solution of KdV with slowly varying parameters, or the periodic travelling wave solution of KdV with fixed parameters.
+For large $t$, there are three fundamental spatial domains, in which the solution $u(x,t)$ displays different asymptotic behaviours depending on the value of the parameter $\xi = x/(4t)$: for $\xi > \eta_2^2$ the solution decays exponentially, while for $\xi < \xi_{\text{cirt}}$ the solution is described by the periodic travelling wave solution of KdV with fixed parameters; between, for $\xi \in (\xi_{\text{crit}}, \eta_2^2)$ these two extreme asymptotic states are connected by a periodic travelling wave solution of KdV with slowly varying parameters.

-Several challenges remain, like the asymptotic analysis when there are two nontrivial reflection coefficients or when the case where the spectral parameters of the soliton gas accumulates in disconnected components of the imaginary axis.
-Beyond these, it is enticing to consider the interaction of one large soliton with this gas like in \cite{CDE16} or the interaction between two such soliton gases. {
+Several challenges remain, like the asymptotic analysis when there are two nontrivial reflection coefficients or the case where the spectral parameters of the soliton gas accumulates in disconnected components of the imaginary axis.
+Beyond these, it is enticing to consider the interaction of one large soliton with this gas like in \cite{CDE16} or the interaction between two such soliton gases.